kubedb/docs/docs/guides/mariadb/distributed/autoscaler/compute/cluster/index.md

 ### Deploy PlacementPolicy

-For distributed MariaDB autoscaling, the `PlacementPolicy` must include a `monitoring.prometheus.url` for each spoke cluster.
-The autoscaler uses these endpoints to query resource usage metrics from Prometheus instances running in the respective clusters.

 Below is the YAML of the `PlacementPolicy` that we are going to create.
-It distributes 4 replicas across two clusters and provides the Prometheus endpoint for each:
+It distributes 3 replicas across two clusters:

 ```yaml
 apiVersion: apps.k8s.appscode.com/v1